Why is There an Ice Sheet on Greenland?

 The core temperature of the Greenland ice sheet was much lower as well, because it was situated at the North pole.
 The other ice sheets on Canada and Russia weren’t as cold as the one on Greenland.
 The immense thickness and the very low temperature of the Greenland ice sheet, combined with its current polar location (it’s still cold), makes it melt at a very low rate.

 This ice sheet will melt anyway, whatever we do.
 Zero Carbon emission or much Carbon emission.
-No scientist has ever proven a that CO2 can cause a global temperature change of between 10 to 15°C. CO2 is a greenhouse gas, sure, but a very weak one, and is has been made responsible for something it is incapable of doing, which is very unscientific.
+No scientist has ever proven a that CO2 can cause a global temperature change of between 10 to 15°C. CO2 is a greenhouse gas, sure, but a very weak one, and it has been made responsible for something it is incapable of doing.
 CO2 is the effect, not the cause.
 CO2 lags behind because it is released by warming oceans and absorbed by cooling oceans, that’s why it lags behind on global temperatures changes.

 Calculations, resulting in the graph above, show that the original ice sheet was 32% thicker when it lied on the North Pole, average around 2,200 meters thick.
 The thickest part of the ice sheet was centered around the pole, and was between 4,000 and 4,500 meters thick.

 The Greenland Ice Sheet Will Melt In Any Case

 The estimation of the IPCC concerning the current melting speed of the Greenland ice sheet are in line with the calculations based upon a shifting crust which took place between 110,000 and 30,000 years ago.
 Only with this difference that the origin of the ice sheet of Greenland has been determined, and that makes a world of a difference.